What is the question that drives us?

 • Petri dishes should be covered and sealed to prevent contamination and the spreading of spores.
 Adhesive tape can be used to securely seal the dishes

 • Petri dishes should be incubated upside down

 (prevents condensation falling on culture and drowning it.)

 • Incubating at 35o to 40oC must be avoided because this tends to select organisms adapted to the human body.
 Temperatures of 25oC or below should be used.

 • All cultures must be destroyed before disposal by being heated in a pressure cooker for at least twenty minutes and plastic dishes must be disposed of.
 As an alternative, dishes could be soaked in a 10% bleach solution for three days.

 If you are using Micro-organisms in your investigation you must complete the Care and Safety Form in our downloads section, have it checked by your teacher and put it into your log book to be available for judges to view as required

 There are two main considerations for activities involving humans.
 The first is when humans are involved in activities such as tasting or smelling when the substances involved may be toxic or provoke an allergic reaction, or undergo exercise which may trigger unexpected effects in the subject.
 The second is when information such as weight, height, preferences etc is collected and presented - if this takes place then privacy must be ensured.
 If your project involves either of these two situations then you need to view the Royal Society website which gives ethics information for students who carry out similar investigations for Crest Awards.
 This will provide you with the information you need to decide if you should proceed with your project or if you require guidance from a specialist.

 Note: No human survey participant should be named - use code numbers only.
-All human participants should be made aware of the Disclaimer found below.
+All human participants should be aware of the survey and consent.
 Experiments should generally not be carried out on yourself.